arsalan0c/dafny-programs/verification.md

 For a class *C* with a field *f* of reference type *D*, *C.f*:
 - yields a correctly typed value
-- is closed under allocation (an allocated object only reaches other allocated objects)
+- is closed under allocation (an allocated object only reaches other allocated objects, preventing dangling pointers)
 ```
 axiom (
 	forall h: HeapType, o: Ref,